ntclark/PostScript/Readme.md

 My book will outline, using side-by-side comparison, the incredible positive differences that come about thru pristinely written and to the point software that is free from distracting and obnoxious constructs that literally crowd out the true meaning.
-I cannot wait to publish this book, but in the meantime, my repositories contain what I consider to be the prologue to it.
+I cannot wait to publish this book, but in the meantime, my repositories demonstrate what I consider to be the prologue to it.

 In as much as I may come across as a jerk in my descriptions here and in the discussions about other peoples' work I will say that I truly hope the reader will understand that my goal is pure - that of truly improving the state of the software development industry by highlighting those things that have prevented that improvement for about 75 years !!

 This is not a work of fiction, and no names have been changed to protect the innocent.
-If a name is mentioned, that individual is probably a part of the problem, and is **not** innocent - sorry.
+If a name is mentioned, that individual is probably a part of the problem, and is **not** innocent.
+I offer no apology for my forthrightness, bad language, and phrases possibly offensive to some.
+What I believe and say needs to be said and if I'm able to do nothing else in my career I will take on the responsibility of getting this said.

 ## general organization

-I remember in the 80's when file names got the permission to be of length greater than 6.
-Or for example, variables in FORTRAN
-(yes FORTRAN) could be greater than 6 letters.
+I remember in the 80's when file names got the ability to be of length greater than 6.
+Or for example, variables in FORTRAN (yes FORTRAN) could be greater than 6 letters.
 WOW !
 I went absolutely bananas over this new and exciting realm of possibility!

 And here we are 4 decades later - and **STILL** most developers do not leverage this !!
 Well sure, it's great people figured out